Enlarged version: challenges to comprehension

 Curiously, there is a degree of overlap between the domain of economic values and that of human values.
 This is exemplified in several cases:

 The nature of intangibility has even been provocatively highlighted in relation to the "existence" of a "person" by Kenneth Boulding (Ecodynamics; a new theory of societal evolution.
-London, Sage, 1978)
+Sage, 1978)

 Our consciousness of the unity of the self in the middle of a vast complexity of images or material structures is at least a suitable metaphor for the unity of a group, organization, department, discipline, or science.
 If personification is only a metaphor, let us not despise metaphors -- we might be one ourselves.